sxfano/BasicLogin/README.md

 # BasicLogin
-Simple Authentication by using username and password +If someone logged in sends his ip to webhook
+Simple Authentication by using username and password +If someone logged in sends his ip/hwid to webhook
 ---

 <h2 id="how-to-use">🤔 How To Use</h2>